Family & Companions

 In 1992, Dick was one of the four stars on Stiller's short-lived but highly influential MTV show "The Ben Stiller Show."
 In addition to Dick and Stiller (who created the show with Judd Apatow), the program also starred Janeane Garofalo and Bob Odenkirk.
-After that show was cancelled in 1993, Dick appeared in a few productions, most notably in small roles in Paulie Shore's "In the Army Now" (1994) and the Ben Stiller-directed "Reality Bites," before finding his way to the hit sitcom "NewsRadio" in 1995 (NBC, 1995-99).
+After that show was cancelled in 1993, Dick appeared in a few productions, most notably in small roles in Pauly Shore's "In the Army Now" (1994) and the Ben Stiller-directed "Reality Bites," before finding his way to the hit sitcom "NewsRadio" (NBC, 1995-99).
 Alongside "The Ben Stiller Show," "NewsRadio" was Dick's most important role to date.
-As the slow-witted but loveable Matthew, he caused constant chaos on the set of the fictional radio program and was the butt of many of the other characters' jokes.
+As the slow-witted but lovable Matthew, he caused constant chaos on the set of the fictional radio station and was the butt of many of the other characters' jokes.
 Although "NewsRadio" was not a standout success during its run - it was nearly cancelled before being renewed for a fifth season - it provided Dick with his defining and scene-stealing role.
 Tragically, just days after the show was renewed, its star and emotional center, former "Saturday Night Live" (NBC, 1975- ) star Phil Hartman, was murdered by his wife, Brynn, who then promptly killed herself.
 The final year of "NewsRadio" was understandably difficult for the entire cast, Dick among them.
 In fact, Dick was so close to Hartman, who had taken the already troubled actor under his wing, that his death hit him harder than most, causing him to tailspin out of control.

 A heavy drug user, Dick had already suffered enormous losses in the years preceding Hartman's death.
 His Alcoholics Anonymous sponsor Chris Farley had died of a drug overdose in 1997, and in early March of 1999, Second City founder Del Close died of complications due to emphysema.
 At the end of the same month, "Suddenly Susan" (NBC, 1996-2000) co-star David Strickland, a close friend of Dicks', killed himself by hanging after the two went on a three-day drug-and-alcohol bender.
 After less than two months, the final episode of "NewsRadio" aired with Jon Lovitz brought in that final season as a replacement for Hartman; less than two weeks later, Dick slammed his car into a telephone pole.
 He was eventually charged with misdemeanor marijuana possession, felony possession of cocaine, possession of drug paraphernalia and fleeing the scene of an accident.
 After pleading guilty, the spiraling star spent 18 months in rehab and the charges were dismissed.

 Still, as a 2004 citation for possession of a small amount of marijuana indicated, Dick had not completely conquered his substance abuse problems.
 He increasingly veered towards self-parody, becoming a whipping boy for late night comics, much like his "NewsRadio" character had once been an object of derision.
 His erratic behavior, checkered past and perhaps even his bisexuality, also made him an easy target for other roasters during the Comedy Central Roasts he participated in.
 Perhaps as a defense mechanism, his actions became even more bizarre.
 In 2006, during a roast of William Shatner, he began licking the faces of several female participants, before allegedly ranting at, groping, and publicly urinating in front of a journalist backstage.
-Meanwhile, Dick continued to work in films like the cinematic bomb "Blonde Ambition" (2007) starring Jessica Simpson and making appearances on variety shows like "The Gong Show with Dave Attell" (Comedy Central, 2008), but anything he did professionally was either overlooked or completely forgotten, thanks to the comedian running afoul of the law in some lewd and lascivious fashion.
+Meanwhile, Dick continued to work in films like the cinematic bomb "Blonde Ambition" (2007) starring Jessica Simpson and making appearances on variety shows like "The Gong Show with Dave Attell" (Comedy Central, 2008), but anything he did professionally was either overlooked or forgotten, thanks to the comedian running afoul of the law in some lewd and lascivious fashion.

 In early 2007, Dick made news for his appearance on "Jimmy Kimmel Live!"
 (ABC, 2003- ), on which he repeatedly touched and tried to kiss fellow guest Ivanka Trump, which led to Kimmel helping security drag Dick off the set by his legs.
 Later in the year, while performing at a comedy club in Columbus, OH, Dick was cited for urinating on a sidewalk, and was reportedly groping patrons inside the club, while upon his return to Los Angeles he allegedly slapped a reporter in the face outside a nightclub.
 Also in 2007, he had an altercation with Jon Lovitz at The Laugh Factory in Los Angeles, stemming from Lovitz's long-held belief that Dick reintroduced cocaine to Phil Hartman's wife whose relapse allegedly led to the shocking murder-suicide of the beloved "SNL" funnyman and his troubled wife in 1998.
 In July 2008, Dick was arrested yet again, this time for suspicion of drug possession and sexual battery where he allegedly held down a 17-year-old girl, ripped off her tank top and exposed her breasts.
 The comedian was sentenced to three years of probation and was ordered to wear an alcohol bracelet for a year.